manhngtien/rookie-batch-8-2025-web/README.md

 - **PascalCase**: Component name, Page, Types, Interfaces

-**Remember to use .tsx extension if you use JSX.
+**Remember to use the .tsx extension if you use JSX.
 Mostly for components**